OpenInternet/saferjourno/content/chapters/chapter-6.en.md

 When speaking about the risk assessment and personal security plan it may be helpful to touch upon the following:

-- Help the journalists think through who they want to contact and what are the risks associated with contacting them, how sensitive is the conversation they want to have, who may want to obtain access to that conversation.
+- Help the journalists think through whom they want to contact and what are the risks associated with contacting them, how sensitive is the conversation they want to have, who may want to obtain access to that conversation.
 - Get them thinking about who owns the service they are using, what they are doing with their data, and whether the company passes data to governments.
 Highlight the importance of reading the company’s transparency reports.
 - Stress the importance of having a process for backing up and deleting content from the messaging apps in their phone.
 Journalists often do not do this meaning they are carrying a significant amount of data around with them on their phone and this puts them and their sources at risk if either of them are detained.
-Setting disappearing messages may be useful for certain conversations, but taking screenshots and then deleting the chat from their app might work better if the journalist is looking to preserve evidence of the conversation.
+Setting disappearing messages may be useful for certain conversations, but taking screenshots, keeping those in a safe place (so maybe in their newsroom rather than on their phone if there is a risk of detention and device searches) and then deleting the chat from their app might work better if the journalist is looking to preserve evidence of the conversation.
 - Highlight the danger of group chats with many participants in them.
 Explain that these can be infiltrated by governments and others who will take screenshots of the conversations and/or try to infect devices by posting links containing malware.
 - For those at risk of being infected with spyware, explain that using end-to-end encryption will not protect their communications if the device itself is infected.
-- Remind journalists that end to end protection will not protect them if they or their interlocutors are compelled to unlock their devices—or even if somebody looks over their shoulder while they are writing.
+- Remind journalists that end-to-end encryption will not protect them if they or their interlocutors are compelled to unlock their devices—or even if somebody looks over their shoulder while they are writing.

 <div class="faq">